DanieleBertagnoli/BashScripts/README.md

 Script description and instructions:

-1) "automanage.sh", script used for update, upgrade and clean automatically the system.
+1) "automanage.sh", script used to update, upgrade and clean automatically the system.

+2) "clipboard.sh", script used to save clipboard.